-The Group's other receivables (excluding prepayments and prepaid value-added tax) were mainly advance to employees and third parties and refundable deposits.
+The Group's other receivables (excluding prepayments and prepaid value-added tax) were mainly advance to employee, third parties, refundable deposits and redemption receivables.
 Impairment on other receivables is measured as either 12-month expected credit losses or lifetime expected credit losses, depending on whether there has been a significant increase in credit risk since initial recognition.
 The Group considered there has been no significant increase in credit risk since the initial recognition of other receivables.